gdonnari/roz-form/README.md

 #### * Notes on Checkbox multiple:

 For Roz to properly recognize checkboxes as multiple, just add a `multiple` attribute on each one.
-This is required because Roz is lazy and doesn't perform any analysis on input names.

 *Example:*
 ```